renatahodovan/fuzzinator/docs/tutorial.rst

 * :class:`fuzzinator.call.ExitCodeFilter` for keeping issues only if the SUT exited with specific exit codes, and
-* :class:`fuzzinator.call.StreamRegexFilter` for keeping issues only if the SUT printed messages on either *stdout* or *stderr* that matches some specific patterns.
+* :class:`fuzzinator.call.RegexFilter` for keeping issues only if the SUT printed messages on either *stdout* or *stderr* that matches some specific patterns.